SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

   Normal  Started    107s   kubelet            Started container website
 ~~~

-Now u cannot access this my website indirectly, as our pods are handled by minikube.
+Now you cannot access this my website directly, as our pods are handled by minikube.
 Minikube create a vm at the beginneing so, to access our website for now go inside minikube for that simply type:

 ~~~
 minikubve ssh